benjamingr/favicon-bug/README.md

  1. Install [io.js](http://www.iojs.org) (NodeJS works too)
  2. Run: `node exploit.js`
- 3. Test your browser by visiting http://localhost:3000
+ 3. Test your browser by visiting http://localhost:3000  (or if you have `process.env.PORT` set then that port)